-The previously landfarmed area of W1911 was sampled this monitoring period.
-The corresponding results indicated that the parcel of land is still above surrender criteria for mid to high range petroleum hydrocarbons and marginally for sodium.
+The previously landfarmed area within W1911 was sampled again this monitoring period.
+The corresponding results indicated that the parcel of land is still above surrender criteria for mid to high range petroleum hydrocarbons, but is now within the limit for sodium.
+Part of area W2205 was sampled this monitoring period, and the results indicate that this land area is above surrender criteria for mid to high range petroleum hydrocarbons.